spiral/docs/docs/en/framework/bootloaders.md

 Bootloaders are the central piece in Spiral Framework and your application.
 These objects are responsible for [Container](../framework/container.md) configuration, default configuration, etc.

-Bootloaders only executed once while loading your application.
-Since the app will stay in memory for long - you can add as many code to your bootloaders as you want.
+Bootloaders are only executed once while loading your application.
+Since the app will stay in memory for long - you can add as much code to your bootloaders as you want.
 It will not cause any performance effect on runtime.

 ![Application Control Phases](https://user-images.githubusercontent.com/773481/180768689-c711e6f0-3523-4330-a496-f78088504b29.png)